 |

-We converted these fermented seasonings
+We converted these fermented seasonings into powders

-from brewing, which are distinctive characteristics of fermented
+brewing, which are distinctive characteristics of

-seasonings; these products include powdered white soy sauce
+fermented seasonings; these products include powdered

-(since our foundation), powdered ketchup, and a well-known powdered
+white soy sauce (since our foundation), powdered ketchup,

-sauce for Yakisoba.
-Application of the technology for conversion
+of the technology for conversion of alcohol into powder

-of alcohol into powder enabled conversion of fermented vinegar
+enabled conversion of fermented vinegar into powder.

 |